chhh/OpenInExplorerAction/README.md

 file-explorer (i.e. Explorer on Windows, Finder on Mac, etc.)

 ### Requirements
-There are no pre-requisites, should work with any version of NetBeans, however it was built with 8.1 and has not been tested with other versions.
+There are no pre-requisites, should work with any version of NetBeans >8.0.

 #### Enjoy